History of the Jews in Mexico: Crypto-Jewish resurgence

-The Inquisition in Mexico succeeded in eliminating all practices of colonial-era Judaism in Mexico, however cultural vestiges remain in the forms of syncretic religious rituals and blended cuisine.
+The Inquisition in Mexico succeeded in eliminating all practices of colonial-era Judaism in Mexico; however, cultural vestiges remain in the form of syncretic religious rituals and blended cuisine.

 Additionally, some Mexican Mestizos have significant genetic contribution from Sephardic Jews.
 A 2018 study published in Nature found that 297 Mexicans (from the 1288 Mexican individuals studied) had more than 5% genetic markers matching the "Sephardic/East/South Mediterranean" grouping.
 Specifically for markers matching likely Sephardic ancestry, the median for the 297 individuals was around 3% and the third quartile was around 11%.
 The average contribution of "Sephardic/East/South Mediterranean" ancestry in Latin America is higher than the Iberian Peninsula, suggesting a larger migration of Christian converts (from Judaism and Islam) than indicated by historical records.

 While the Crypto-Jews were assimilated into the general populace, there are families in Mexico and the southwest United States that practice what appear to be Jewish rituals and customs, knowing or not knowing where these come from.
-For those claiming direct Crypto-Jewish heritage one or more of three lines of evidence are usually presented: the existence of Jewish rituals in the family, the existence of Inquisition records with Jewish family names and the oral history of the family.
+For those claiming direct Crypto-Jewish heritage, one or more of three lines of evidence are usually presented: the existence of Jewish rituals in the family, the existence of Inquisition records with Jewish family names, and the oral history of the family.
 It also generally includes strong secrecy about family history and rituals.
 For some descendants, the discovery of Crypto-Jewish heritage leads them to reclaiming all or some of the Sephardic Jewish faith, often by adopting a number of rituals and customs.

-In 1880, Bonifacio Laureano Moyar worked to find and organize the descendants of Conversos or Crypto-Jews with the aim of restoring full Jewish worship among them.
-These efforts led to the establishment in 1920 of the Kahal Kadosh Bnej Elohim in Venta Prieta, Hidalgo (since 1930 the location of the Jewish Community of Venta Prieta).
-There is also a small community of Conversos practicing Judaism in the Vallejo neighborhood of Mexico City, but the main immigrant Jewish organizations do not recognize them.
+In 1880, Bonifacio Laureano Moyar worked to identify and organize the descendants of Conversos, or Crypto-Jews, to restore full Jewish intending to restore efforts led to the establishment in 1920 of the Kahal Kadosh Bnej Elohim in Venta Prieta, Hidalgo (since 1930 the location of the Jewish Community of Venta Prieta).
+There is also a small community of Converso descendants practicing Judaism in the Vallejo neighborhood of Mexico City, but the main immigrant Jewish organizations do not recognize them.